 There are convenient direct flights from Frankfurt to New Delhi, but you can also reach the capital of India from other European airports without any problems.
 You will probably arrive in Delhi in the middle of the night and will be picked up by our staff at the airport and brought to your hotel.
-Only those who have chosen a flight that does not arrive until the next morning have to immediately drive by car from the airport to Chnadigarh.
+Only those who have chosen a flight that does not arrive until the next morning has to immediately drive by car from the airport to Chnadigarh.
 We recommend the flights that arrive at night.

 Day 2: Arrival in New Delhi and transfer to Chandigarh

-After breakfast the journey by car to Chandigarh (approx. 250 km) starts.
+After breakfast, the journey by car to Chandigarh (approx. 250 km) starts.
 The Royal Enfields motorcycles await you there.

 Day 3: Chandigarh - Shimla (about 135 km)

-After breakfast we take over the bikes and start our first tour.
+After breakfast, we take over the bikes and start our first tour.
 The ride to Shimla, one of the most famous hill stations in India, gives us the first impression of what to expect in the next few days.
 Curve after curve we swing unceasingly up to about 2,200 meters.
 In the afternoon we reach our hotel and can recover from the first motorcycle ride in India.

 Shimla used to belong to Nepal and was annexed to its colonial empire by the British in 1819.
 It developed into the summer residence of the colonial government.
 The architecture is therefore influenced by the British architectural style of the 19th century.
-A stroll through the famous "Mall" is definitely recommended.
+A stroll through the famous "Mall" is recommended.

 Day 4: Shimla - Sarahan (about 170 km)

 Right after breakfast we saddle our bikes and turn east.
 We're maintaining at about the same level.
-Along beautiful flower meadows and mountain slopes with many small streams and rivers we reach Sarahan (2165 m).
+Along beautiful flower meadows and mountain slopes with many small streams and rivers, we reach Sarahan (2165 m).
 The village is picturesquely situated on a slope above the Satluj river valley.
 Culturally important is the Hindu Bhimakali temple built in the Indian-Tibetan style.

 Day 5: Sarahan - Kalpa (about 100 km)

 After breakfast, today's route takes us along the Satluj River via adventurous roads to the small village of Kalpa.
 It is located a little off the highway at over 2,700 meters.
 We are now in the world of the Tibetan Buddhist part of India.
-In Kalpa we still find some of the wooden houses built in the old Tibetan style.
+In Kalpa, we still find some of the wooden houses built in the old Tibetan style.
 The temple, which is over 1000 years old, became a victim of the flames in 1959.
-The inhabitants had built a new temple on the same spot on their own initiative.
+The inhabitants had built a new temple on the same spot on their initiative.
 If the weather plays along, we have a great view from Kalpa to the Kinner Kailash, the holy mountain of the Hindus and Buddhists.

 Day 6: Calpa and/or day trip to Lippa (approx. 105 km)

-Kalpa is one of the most beautiful places in Kinnaur and the relaxed atmosphere invites you to stroll, hang out, marvel and be amazed.
+Kalpa is one of the most beautiful places in Kinnaur and the relaxed atmosphere invites you to stroll, hang out, marvel, and be amazed.

-If that is not enough, we offer a very special experience: From Kalpa it is only about 50 kilometers to Lippa, one of the most unusual villages in the region.
+If that is not enough, we offer a very special experience: From Kalpa, it is only about 50 kilometers to Lippa, one of the most unusual villages in the region.
 Here, time seems to have stood still for centuries.
 The inhabitants proudly point out that they are still completely attached to their traditions and have maintained a harmonious life with nature.
 This excursion is only possible if the Inner Line Permits are issued in time.

 Day 7: Kalpa - Nako (about 140 km)

 Breakfast.
 Now things are getting hairy.
 The road is increasingly losing its claim to be called such.
 Sometimes there is no asphalt at all.
 However, there are always perfectly repaired sections.
 We have reached the high desert of Spiti and are now accompanied by the Spiti River, which rages deep below us in its bed.
-Rugged rocks, scree and lots of dust dominate the landscape.
+Rugged rocks, scree, and lots of dust dominate the landscape.
 Before we reach Nako, two more Tibetan settlements are on the agenda.

 Day 8: Nako